hdoro/gororobas/README.md

 - [ ] Put on EdgeDB Cloud
 - [ ] Migrate data
+- [ ] Honeycomb
 - [ ] Set-up backups
 - [ ] Publish on Vercel
 - [ ] Set-up DB branches in Github Actions

 ## Stretch

+- [ ] ProfileForm: don't allow duplicate handles
+- [ ] Exclusivity constraint on source's URL, with `unlessConflict` on mutation and de-duplication in `createVegetable`
 - [ ] Move Shadcn components to tailwind-variants
 - [ ] Comments in tips
 - [ ] Streams timelapse